petcsclub/Hacking/3 - Introduction to Python/Notes.md

 ## Notes

 Follow along with the steps below to create your own Hangman/word guessing game in Python!
+Each step builds on the code from the previous step.
 Note that we will be using Python 2 for this lesson.

 Example: [https://hangman.redapple410.repl.run](https://hangman.redapple410.repl.run)